nichdel/agorawiki/Rules/Glossary.md

 ## Player Lockout

-A player can be **on lockout** if they put themselves on lockout or if they become [bankrupt](#bankrupt).
+A player can be **on lockout** if they put themselves on lockout or if they become [[bankrupt|Glossary#bankrupt]].
 Lockout prevents a player from performing most organization-related actions.
 Player lockout lasts for 90 days.

 Relevant rules: [2456-2458](Reports/Full Logical Ruleset#2456), [2460-2462](Reports/Full Logical Ruleset#2460)